eikehmueller/ma32070/lectures/Notes.md

 In contrast, the time spent in the solution of the linear system $A^{(h)}\boldsymbol{u}^{(h)}=\boldsymbol{b}^{(h)}$ grows much more rapidly with $\propto n_{\text{dof}}^3$: solving a problem with $16641$ unknowns takes around $48$ seconds.
 If we want to reduce the $L_2$ error to $10^{-5}$ we would need to solve a problem with $1.3\cdot 10^6$ (=1.3 million) unknowns.
 Extrapolating the measured time, solving a problem of this size would take $264$ days!

 In the next section we will discuss methods for overcoming this difficulty.
+For this, we will need to go back to the sparse matrix storage format in PETSc.
 But before doing this, let us try to understand why the solve time increases with the third power of the problem size.

 ## Complexity analysis
 Let us assume that we want to solve a linear system $A\boldsymbol{u}=\boldsymbol{b}$ where $\boldsymbol{u}, \boldsymbol{b}\in\mathbb{R}^n$ and $A$ is a $n\times n$ matrix.
 The [`numpy.linalg.solve()`](https://numpy.org/doc/stable/reference/generated/numpy.linalg.solve.html) method uses Gaussian elimination for this (in fact, it uses a slightly different method called $LU$ factorisation, but the central idea is the same).
 To illustrate this method, consider the following $5\times 5$ system (the rationale behind the colouring will become evident below):